kubernetes-sigs/kube-scheduler-simulator/simulator/docs/external-scheduler.md

 ## External scheduler

-This document describes how to use the external scheduler instead of the scheduler running in the simulator.
+This document describes about the feature called "external scheduler"

 We use the [`externalscheduler` package](../pkg/externalscheduler); the scheduler built with the [`externalscheduler` package](../pkg/externalscheduler) will export the scheduling results on each Pod annotation.